-- Association memberships: Associations bring professionals together over shared values and workplace experiences.
-Plus, they offer a lot of continuing education and conference opportunities themselves, empowering your employees to grow their professional networks and learn from experts in their field.
+- Association memberships: Associations unite professionals over shared values and workplace experiences.
+Plus, they offer many continuing education and conference opportunities themselves, empowering your employees to grow their professional networks and learn from experts in their field.
 Offer to pay membership dues for those who want to join an association, and give members the chance to share what they learn from association events with the rest of your organization.

-- Management training: It may be helpful to host a more formal in-house management training course, like a series of lunch meetings that interested employees can opt into.
+- Management training: It may be helpful to host a more formal in-house management training course, like a series of optional lunch meetings.
 These can be valuable opportunities for identifying employees who would make great managers and equipping them with the skills to one day assume that role.

-To decide what ongoing learning opportunities your organization should offer, talk to your employees.
+Talk to your employees to decide what ongoing learning opportunities your organization should offer.
 Consider sending out a survey or asking managers to speak to their teams about the opportunities they want the most.
-This will help you pinpoint opportunities you should invest in and may even shed some light into gaps in your in-house training or onboarding processes.
+This will help you pinpoint opportunities you should invest in and may even shed some light on gaps in your in-house training or onboarding processes.

 Part Two: Enhance Workplace Culture

 Workplace culture is the attitudes, values, and atmosphere you foster in your organization internally.
 Your workplace culture plays a big part in how your employees feel about coming to work each day.
-If your employees feel like they have a positive environment to work in and coworkers that they get along with, they’ll feel fulfilled in their jobs and want to stay with your organization.
-Here are a few tips for creating a great workplace culture (within COVID-19 safety guidelines, of course):
+If your employees feel like they have a positive work environment with coworkers they get along with, they’ll feel fulfilled in their jobs and want to stay with your organization.
+Here are a few tips for creating a great workplace culture:

-- Recognize employees for their accomplishments, and do so frequently and publicly.
+- Recognize employees for their accomplishments frequently and publicly.

 - Host frequent social events like happy hours, lunches, or bowling nights where employees can get to know each other and have fun.